The 52 modifier can be used for reduced services. We explain in this article how to use this modifier.

 Providers need not submit Medical records at the time of claim submission but need to indicate “Documentation available upon request” in item 19 or the electronic equivalent.

-Can we apply Modifier 52 for bilateral procedures when the provider was able to perform only one side of the procedure or service?
+Can we apply Modifier 52 for bilateral procedures when the provider can perform only one side of the procedure or service?